hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 ![Untitled](/img/appendix_running-iroha_cli-output.png)

 This means that everything is working, but also that we need to do some more work.

 You have just started a single peer, which can tolerate exactly 0 faults.
 Running two peers is also possible, but again, can tolerate 0 faults.
 You must run at least 4 peers in order to have the capacity to tolerate at least one fault.

-In general, if you want to be resistant to `f` faults, you want to have `3f+1` peers: (4, 7, 10 etc.).
-You can’t really start them in any way you want, though.
+In general, if you want to be resistant to `f` faults, you want to have `3f+1` peers: (`4`, `7`, `10`, etc.).

+You can't really start the peers in any way you want, though.
 When we started our original peer, in its configuration, we specified that it has to trust very specific peers, which have the given private key and listen on a specific address.
-In order to know how to run them appropriately, take a look at `docker-compose.yml`.
+In order to know how to run them appropriately, take a look at `docker-compose.yml`:

 ::: details docker-compose.yaml